 Risk Analysis

-The following table outlines the key risks associated with Intuit Inc. (INTU) and Workday, Inc. (WDAY) based on the most recent data available.
+The table below outlines the potential risks associated with investing in Intuit Inc. and Workday, Inc.

 | Metric | Intuit Inc. (INTU) | Workday, Inc. (WDAY) |